antonjim-te/thousandeyes-splunk-integrations-workshop/docs/login_splunk_cloud_enterprise.md

     - Navigate to your Splunk Enterprise web interface (typically `https://your-server:8000`)
     - Enter your `username` and `password`
     - Click `Sign In`

-!!! warning "Trial Account Limitation"
-    If you're using a Splunk Cloud trial account, you won't be able to stream ThousandEyes data due to the limitation https://ideas.splunk.com/ideas/PLECID-I-816

 ## Get Splunk HEC Token